kerberos-io/hub/README.md

     kubectl create namespace kafka

 Before installing the Kafka helm chart, go and have a look in the kafka/values.yaml file.
 You should update the clientUsers and clientPasswords.
 Have a look at the zookeeper credentials as well and update accordingly.
+Make sure to install version 18.4.4, as this `values.yaml` is matched for that specific helm release.

-    helm install kafka bitnami/kafka -f ./kafka/values.yaml -n kafka
+    helm install kafka bitnami/kafka -f ./kafka/values.yaml -n kafka  --version 18.4.4

 ## MongoDB